iiaen/iiaen.github.io/_pages/about.md

 ---

 **🏝️ Welcome**
 Hi!
 I'm currently based in sunny Singapore and I help my clients implement data analytics projects.
 This space is intended for non-work related projects and blog entries about things that I have learnt or experimented with.
+You can find [my profile](https://public.tableau.com/profile/jiaen/#!/) on Tableau Public.